naomibaes/lexical_semantic_change_framework/README.md

 Environments:

-- **Spartan**: Utilizes the University of Melbourne’s hybrid high-performance computing system for preprocessing corpus data for corpus pre-processing (transformer models).
+- **Spartan**: The University of Melbourne’s high-performance computing system for preprocessing corpus data (transformer models).
     - **Related Scripts**: Vim Editor and Slurm for HPC clusters.
 - **Visual Studio Code IDE**: Integrated environment for running scripts with Conda environment management for Python and renv for R.

 ## License

-- The code is licensed under the Creative Commons Attribution 4.0 International Public License.
+- The code is licensed under the Creative Commons Attribution 4.0 International Public License (CC BY 4.0), allowing others to share and adapt the work with appropriate credit.
 - The Association for Computational Linguistics (ACL) is the licensor of the code.

 ### Citation Request